 Several times a day, aircrafts carrying sensors for methane survey the pipeline for leaks.
 A leak would mean concentrations above the average background (natural) methane concentration.
 Moreover, the flights ensure visible inspection.
 There are also foot and road patrols that inspect the pipeline between stations for leaks, shifting, and other potential issues.

 In summer, students hired for the season walk the entire pipeline from Prudhoe Bay as well as from Valdez to look for issues.
 Before they start their 800 miles summer walk, they are trained in Alaska survival and what to look for.
 They also have satellite phone so they can immediately get into contact with the next pump station for help in an emergency or when they find something on the pipeline.

 The pipeline goes thru difficult terrain in some places like the Adigun Pass, or Keystone Canyon.
 It crosses rivers, creeks and mountains.
-At Yukon Crossing (photo below), the pipeline crosses the river parallel to the wood bridge of the Dalton Highway.
+At Yukon Crossing (photo below), the pipeline crosses the river parallel to the wood bridge of the unpaved road of the Dalton Highway.

 The oil travels on average at a speed of 3.7 mph (6 km/h).
 Thus, when oil enter the pipeline at Pump Station 1 on the oil fields of Prudhoe Bay, it will reach Valdez after about 11 days and 21.6 hours.
 Did you know this?Guess how long it takes for the oil to travel thru the pipeline from Prudhoe Bay to Valdez?
 Check answer here.
 Click To Tweet